 Bathurst is Australia’s oldest inland urban centre and a surprise package for the first-time visitor.

-You may know it as the home of the annual Bathurst 1000 motor race, but this small city in country NSW has so much to offer as a weekend or short break destination at any time of the year.
+You may know it as the home of the annual Bathurst 1000 motor race, but this small city in country New South Wales has so much to offer as a weekend or short break destination at any time of the year.

 Located three hours’ drive west of Sydney, Bathurst’s historic town centre provides a charming backdrop for a wide range of cultural activities.
 Four clearly defined seasons make things interesting year-round in terms of food and festivals, and being a higher education hub keeps the city’s median age (and energy!) young.